YokoPhys-h/Calculatate_Configurational_entropy/README.md

 ![](images/2021-12-10-16-49-12.png)

-## Calculate Fast Fourier Trance Formation
+## Calculate Fast Fourier TransForm
 To calculate FFT, Enter test or test_d into the `fft(<test or test_d>)` function.
 And for those who want to look details, the array storing the `fft_ans` is structured as follows.